irrdnet/irrd/docs/users/database-changes.rst

 * The `member-of` attribute is a look-up key, meaning it can be used with ``-i`` queries.
 * The `member-of` attribute references to the `route-set` class.
-It is a weak references, meaning the referred `route-set` does not have to exist, but is required to meet the syntax of a `route-set` name.
+It is a weak reference, meaning the referred `route-set` does not have to exist, but is required to meet the syntax of a `route-set` name.
 The attribute is also optional, so it can be left out entirely.
 * The `admin-c` and `tech-c` attributes reference a `role` or `person`.
-  This means they may refer to either object class, but must be a reference to a valid, existing `person` or `role.
+  This means they may refer to either object class, but must be a reference to a valid, existing `person` or `role`.
 This `person` or `role` can be created as part of the same submission.